LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 **Hardware Required:**

 1. LattePanda x 1
-2. led x 1 （or you can use the LED attached to pin 13 on the Arduino board itself）
+2. LED x 1 （or you can use the LED attached to pin 13 on the Arduino board itself）

 **Circuit:**

-1. LED inserted directly into pin 9
+1. Insert LED directly into pin 9

    ![_example_blink](https://i.imgur.com/OvSjGUN.gif)

 **Code:**

-1. Create a new project in Visual Studio, Refer to [Create a project](http://docs.lattepanda.com/content/hardware/accessPinoutsFromVS/#step-3-blink-your-board)
+1. Create a new project in Visual Studio.
+Refer to [Create a project](http://docs.lattepanda.com/content/1st_edition/vs_programming/#step-3-blink-your-board) to find out how to use Visual Studio for Arduino Projects.
 2. Main function code :

 ```